theforeman/foreman-ansible-modules/roles/lifecycle_environments/README.md

 The main data structure for this role is the list of `foreman_lifecycle_environments`.
 Each `lifecycle_environment` requires the following fields:

 - `name`: The name of the lifecycle environment.
 - `prior`: The name of the previous lifecycle environment to attach to in sequence.
 For the first lifecycle environment in a new path, set the prior lifecycle environment to Library.
 The order of definition matters, ensure that the environments are listed in the order the path would exist.
+It can't be changed after the lifecycle environment has been created.

 The following fields are optional and will be omitted by default:

 - `description`: Description of the lifecycle environment
 - `label`: A permanent label for identifying the lifecycle environment to tools such as subscription-manager.
 This is created by the server if omitted.
 It can't be changed after the lifecycle environment has been created.

 Example Playbooks
 -----------------